eburgoswisc/GRiD/README.md

 The test sample contain reads from *Staphylococcus epidermids*, *Lactobacillus gasseri*, and *Campylobacter upsaliensis*, each with coverage of ~ 0.5.
 Download the GRiD folder and run the test as shown below.

 If you created a conda environment prior to installation using the example in the "Installation" section, then always activate the environment prior to running GRiD using the command `source activate GRiD`.
 Otherwise, skip this step.

+Access your docker container, make sure to add the volume to **where you have your data!**

+`docker run --rm -it -v $PWD:/data/ gaarangoa/grid:1.0 /bin/bash`
+`cd /data/`

+Now you can run the example!

 `wget https://github.com/ohlab/GRiD/archive/1.2.tar.gz`